 Only going on one trip this year?
 Then a policy covering multiple trips is likely a waste of cash.
 Not flying long haul?
 Then a Europe-only policy will save precious Euros.
 Thinking of paying extra to cover personal belongings?
 Not necessary if they’re already covered by your home contents insurance.
-Spending a few moments checking your policy can be well worth the effort.

-- Consider an annual policy
+- Consider an annual policy.

-If you’re a keen traveller and plan to take more than one trip in the next 12 months, then an annual multi-trip policy could be more cost-effective than taking out single trip cover for each break.
+Alternatively, if you’re a keen traveller and plan to take more than one trip in the next 12 months, then an annual multi-trip policy could be more cost-effective than taking out single trip cover for each break.
 Most annual policies will have a day limit for each break – usually 31 days, with an option to extend – so check before you buy.

 - Take advantage of multi-product discounts.

 So, you’ve not got travel insurance, but what about your home or car?
 Insurers will sometimes give existing customers a small discount when they take out another product.

 Whoop!
 You’ve found some bargain insurance, but does it give you the cover you need?
 Unlike that economy flight, which is a must for cost-conscious travellers, these false economies could lead to more expense down the runway.

 False economy 1: Skipping optional extras you need.